rhammell/forest-watch/README.md

 A ForestWatch CO2.Storage template provides the structured schema for these assets, defining the data fields that all assets of this type are required to have.
 An example of the ForestWatch template is available [here](https://explore.ipld.io/#/explore/bafyreigr5mvb6g5sm2mbp3n6jgytbwcllmejc3puizylpzbmh2zbon7p2i).

-Among other project specific fields like name, description, and registry information, the template requires a `GeoCID` string value for each asset.
+Among other project-specific fields like name, description, and registry information, the template requires a `GeoCID` string value for each asset.
 This CID must reference the GeoJSON polygon for the project's boundary, stored separately on IPFS.

 Create a new version of this template on CO2.Storage with the following command: